Dr Nicholas James Maple

 Dr Nicholas Maple is a Lecturer in Refugee Studies at the Refugee Law Initiative.
 Originally trained in psychology and law, Nicholas has experience working for the office of the UN High Commissioner for Refugees (UNHCR) and Asylum Access in Latin America, advising asylum-seekers of their legal rights.

 His research interests take a multidisciplinary approach to examining refugee and migrant displacement in Africa and Latin America.
 In particular, through a multi-disciplinary approach that combines insights from political science and socio-legal studies, his work to date has been interested in how mobility interacts with different forms of state-based reception, including urban settlement and encampment.
-He completed his Ph.D. in 2021, under the supervision of Prof Cantor at the Refugee Law Initiative (RLI), University of London.
-The thesis focused on how states manage the reception of refugees in southern Africa.
-The thesis has been turned into a manuscript and will be published by the University of London Press in 2024.

 He has previously been involved in multi-regional projects relating to Africa, all with a strong policy focus.
 These include: an investigation of national, regional and continental migration frameworks with a focus on southern Africa; a study of the impact of the UN’s Global Compacts on Refugees and Migration on refugees’ right to international protection in southern Africa; and a report on the effect of the novel Coronavirus (COVID-19) pandemic on refugees, migrants, asylum seekers and internally displaced persons.

-His current research focuses on protection and solutions to displacement in Africa.
+His current research project focuses on protection and solutions to displacement in Africa.
 Specifically, he is interested in developing new understanding on the relationship between protection and solutions for displacement; and the impact of host state policy on how protection and long-term support is conceptualized and offered to forced migrants on the ground.

 Publication Details